MagicPodDesktop is the client software required to create and execute automated tests on your local PC. You can download it here.

 Frequently Asked Questions

-We recommend upgrading within 3 months after a new version is released.
+We recommend updating within 3 months after a new version is released.
 We strive to maintain backward compatibility for at least 6 months. (*This may not be guaranteed in some cases due to unavoidable changes from external sources.)

 Yes, you can run MagicPodDesktop on Windows and Mac virtual machines.